jfassora/2026-stickleback-intraguild-predation/README.md

 # 2026-stickleback-intraguild-predation
-Data and code from Fassora et al., "Multivariate morphological divergence due to intraguild predation", _Evolution_, **2026**.
+Data and code from Fassora, J., Martin, J. S., Matthews, B. "Multivariate morphological divergence due to intraguild predation", _Evolution_, **2026**.
 Study on morphological divergence in Greenlandic sticklebacks due to intraguild predation by Arctic charr.

 **Contents of this repository**
 - stickle_igp_morphology.Rproj: file to open the R project